 The therapy also is popular among members of the USA track and field team, according to Ralph Reiff, a sports performance expert who said he has worked with more than 100 members of the current U.S. Olympic team.

 Reiff, executive director of the St. Vincent Sports Performance in Indianapolis, said the cupping advocates include LaShawn Merritt, who has recorded the top time in the world this year in the 400 meters.

 “It’s very much common in our practice,’’ Reiff said.
 “We’ve found it to be an effective alternative therapy to add to our toolkit of resources.’’

 Reiff said his staff learned about the technique while traveling in China and studying the work of their Chinese counterparts.
 And how does it work?

-“Sometimes it actually breaks up some of the capillaries on the surface of the skin.
+“Sometimes, it breaks up some capillaries on the skin's surface.
 So that’s why you see the discoloration.’’